theolivenbaum/resin/README.md

 In this model documents gather around "topics".

 Natural language queries are parsed into clauses and each clause into a vector.
-A cluster of documents is located by encoding the query expression tree itself as a document through the use of vector addition/subtraction and then navigating the index graph by evaluating the cos angle between the query and the clusters.
+A cluster of documents is located by reucing the clause vectors to a document by using vector addition/subtraction and then navigating the index graph by evaluating the cos angle between the query and the clusters.

 ## Topical model